bridgetownrb/bridgetown-sample-plugin/README.md

 To release a new version of the plugin, simply bump up the version number in both `version.rb` and `package.json`, and then run `script/release`.
 This will require you to have a registered account with both the [RubyGems.org](https://rubygems.org) and [NPM](https://www.npmjs.com) registries.
-You can also remove the package.json and `frontend` folder if you don't need to package frontend assets for Webpack.
+You can optionally remove the `package.json` and `frontend` folder if you don't need to package frontend assets for Webpack.

 If you run into any problems or need further guidance, please check out our [Bridgetown community resources](https://www.bridgetownrb.com/docs/community)